logdyhq/logdy-core/README.md

 ## Building

 This repository uses static asset embedding during compilation.
 This way, the UI is served from a single binary.
 Before you build make sure you copy a compiled [UI](https://github.com/logdyhq/logdy-ui) (follow the instructions about building) in `assets` directory.
+The UI is already commited to this repository, so you don't have to do anymore actions.

 Look at `embed.go` for more details on how UI is embedded into the binary.